-BLA does not collect any Personal Data which is classified as Special Category under the Data Protection Legislation unless you freely provide it to us to make appropriate arrangements such as for accessibility purposes.
+ABL does not collect any Personal Data which is classified as Special Category under the Data Protection Legislation unless you freely provide it to us to make appropriate arrangements such as for accessibility purposes.
 Nor does it collect any information about criminal convictions and offences.

 FAILURE TO PROVIDE PERSONAL DATA

-If you fail to provide us with personal data when requested in circumstances where it is needed by law, or under the terms of a contract we have or we will be enetering with you, BLA may not be able to perform the contract we have or are trying to enter into with you (for example, to enrol you in a course).
+If you fail to provide us with personal data when requested in circumstances where it is needed by law, or under the terms of a contract we have or we will be entering with you, ABL may not be able to perform the contract we have or are trying to enter into with you (for example, to enrol you in a course).
 In such cases, the Academy may have to cancel your application but you will be notified if this is the case at the time.

-4. How BLA Collects Your Personal Data
+4. How ABL Collects Your Personal Data

 The Academy uses different methods of data collection from and about the website users including through:

 - Direct interactions.
 You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes Personal Data you provide when you: apply for our courses;

 - create an account on our website;